Popovers could not be easier or cheaper to make and they are such a treat, hot out of the oven with honey butter or strawberry jam!!

-NOTE: If I have whipping cream on hand, I put about 1/4 cup of whipping cream in a measuring cup and then fill the rest of the way with 2% milk...if I have no cream on hand, I just use 1 cup of 2% milk).
+NOTE ABOUT MILK: IF you have whipping cream on hand, put about 1/4 cup of whipping cream in a measuring cup and then fill the rest of the cup with 2% milk...if you have NO cream on hand...just use regular milk.

-After the above ingredients are whisked together well, add one cup of all purpose flour (spoon flour into measuring measuring cup and level off with straight edge).
+- After the ABOVE ingredients are whisked together well, add one cup of all purpose flour (spoon flour into measuring measuring cup and level off with straight edge).
 Whisk everything together for about 30 seconds or until it looks very smooth and creamy.
 LET BATTER SIT UNTIL YOUR OVEN (AND PAN) HAVE REACHED 425°

-Take the popover pan out of the hot oven and spray each cup with vegetable spray.
-Put a small chunk of chilled butter (roughly 1/2 teaspoon but the exact size is not crucial) into the bottom of each HOT cup.
-Fill each cup half way full with batter (makes six big popovers).
+- Take the HOT popover pan out of the HOT oven and quickly spray each cup with vegetable spray, then put roughly 1/2 teaspoon of CHILLED butter into the bottom of each HOT cup.

 Someone from outside the USA wrote and asked me what a popover pan was, so here is a photo.
 As you can see, it is almost like a cupcake pan, but the cups are a lot deeper and spaced far apart so the hot air can circulate around each cup.